datavzrd/datavzrd/README.md

 ### render-columns

-`render-columns` contains individual configurations for each column:
+`render-columns` contains individual configurations for each column that can either be adressed by its name defined in the header of the CSV/TSV file or its 0-based index (e.g. `index(5)` for the 6th column):

 | keyword           | explanation                                                                                                 |
 |-------------------|-------------------------------------------------------------------------------------------------------------|